zenml-io/zenml/examples/cortex/README.md

 rm -r pipelines
 ```

-## Caveat
+## Limitations
 Currently, the `CortexDeployer` step only works with a local orchestrator backend.

+Let us know via [Slack](https://zenml.io/slack-invite) if you would like to see more backends!

 ## Next Steps
-Cortex makes it super easy to deploy your models straight to end-points in your cluster.
-A big thank you to the
+[Cortex](https://github.com/cortexlabs/cortex) makes it super easy to reproducibly deploy your models straight to
-cortex team for helping out in this integration and example!
+an end-point in your cluster.
+A big thank you to the  cortex team for helping out in this integration and example!

+Try using different [Workloads](https://docs.cortex.dev/workloads/batch) and [Predictors](https://docs.cortex.dev/workloads/realtime/predictors) in the
+cortex config passed to the `CortexDeployer` step.
+You can set up batch workloads, split traffic on your cluster and lots more.